March 1, 2021 | 9 AM-3:00 PM, Thursday-Monday

 Open to the Public

-Montpelier's house, gardens, grounds, trails, and Museum Shop are currently closed, but we will reopen on January 16.
+Montpelier's house, gardens, grounds, trails, and Museum Shop are open Thursday-Monday, and guided tours are offered on those days.

 Guidelines for Visitors